peekknuf/peekknuf/README.md

 ###  👋

 - 🔭 I’m currently working on my CLI data generation tool, adding features and a bunch of different minor stuff
-- 🌱 I’m currently at the intersection of distributed systems and data analysis/engineering
+- 🌱 Interested in the intersection of distributed systems and data analysis/engineering
-- 📫 How to reach me: peekknuf@gmail.com
+- 📫 peekknuf@gmail.com

 <!--
 **peekknuf/peekknuf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.